Scudder Falls Bridge: Replacement bridge

 The replacement bridge consists of six through-travel lanes and three auxiliary lanes (two in the New Jersey-bound direction and one in the Pennsylvania-bound direction) to handle traffic accelerating onto the bridge or decelerating off of the bridge at the two closely spaced adjoining interchanges.
 It also has shoulders to handle vehicle breakdowns and emergencies, with the two inside shoulders being wide enough to handle proposed regional bus-rapid transit service.
 A bicycle/pedestrian facility was added to the upstream side of the new bridge.
 On July 10, 2019, the upstream span of the new bridge opened to Pennsylvania-bound traffic.
-New Jersey-bound traffic remained on the original span until July 24, after which demolition of the original span began and construction of the new downstream span will begin.
+New Jersey-bound traffic remained on the original span until July 24, after which demolition of the original span began and construction of the new downstream span began; it opened just over two years later on August 18, 2021.

 To help finance this multi-faceted improvement project, the DRJTBC voted in late December 2009 to establish tolling at the crossing.
 Tolls were implemented on July 14, 2019, four days after the new bridge span opened to traffic.
 Tolls are collected from traffic crossing into Pennsylvania, with an all-electronic toll gantry consisting of E-ZPass transponder readers and high-resolution cameras (no cash toll booths) constructed on the bridge.
 The DRJTBC has stated that the introduction of cashless tolling at the bridge is necessary to help finance its capital program, of which the multi-faceted Scudder Falls Bridge Replacement Project would be its largest single construction initiative in its 75-year history.
 The commission is funded solely by tolls collected at its eight current toll bridges; it receives no gasoline tax revenues or state or federal support.
 Commission executives have stated that it would be unfair to have the project financed solely by motorists using its other toll bridges, individuals who have been subsidizing the Scudder Falls facility already for more than two decades.

 The shared-use path on the bridge is the only one of its kind across the Delaware River crossing from Pennsylvania-to-New Jersey, in that it allows cyclists to ride across without dismounting.
 This bridge also restores pedestrian/cyclist access to cross the bridge in the Yardley area, which had been previously unavailable since the 1955 destruction of the Yardley-Wilburtha bridge.

+In addition to the construction of a new bridge, the DRJTBC simultaneously constructed a new headquarters building.
+It is adjacent to the Pennsylvania terminus of the bridge.